 There is such a thing as too much of a good thing.
-If your ad is in a book full of ads, where all of them feature bright colors, and your own ad is like a carnival of pre-school primary hue, it’s overwhelming, and no one can even really see it anymore (not to mention that too much white or too many bright colors tend to look cheap if not childish).
+If your ad is in a book full of ads, where all of them feature bright colors, and your own ad is like a carnival of pre-school primary hue, it’s overwhelming, and no one can even really see it anymore in such a loud mob (not to mention that too much white or too many bright colors tend to look cheap if not childish).
 Bear in mind that overstimulation can make people glaze over.
-Think of the volume of signage in certain big-box stores; it’s too much to process and your brain goes blank.
+Think of the volume of signage in certain big-box stores: it’s too much to process and your brain goes blank.
 This is why you often see random people in these box stores wandering aimlessly like zombies.
 It’s the same with your print ad.
-Too much color, too many pictures, and/or too much verbiage and it assaults the eyes, and then for rest, your intended potential customers turn the page – this is not what you want!
+Too much color, too many pictures, and/or too much verbiage and it assaults the eyes, and then to get some rest, your intended potential customers turn the page – this is not what you want!

-If everyone is doing the same thing, how are you to stand out?
+If everyone is doing the same thing, how then are you to stand out?
 If you have everything in large bold type, how can anyone figure out how to prioritize the information and know which information is the most important?
 If you have ten offers on an ad that’s only the size of a dollar bill, how small does that print have to be?
 Can anyone read it, even if the registration is perfect?
-The printer doesn’t always live up to the designer’s expectations; leave a little room in your font choice for overcoming registration issues; know that these printer problems are out of the designer’s control.
+Especially if an area is printed in reverse, the printer doesn’t always live up to the designer’s expectations; leave a little room in your font choice for overcoming registration issues; know that these printer problems are utterly out of the designer’s control.

 More subdued, sophisticated palettes lend class to an advert.
 Bullet points and info boxes help to organize important information for easier comprehension.
-Spaces between and around information eases readability.
+Space, and consistent use of it, between and around information eases readability.
 Don’t forget your address, phone number and web site address!
 If you don’t have a web site, get one: not everyone is on social media, and if people want more complete information, your web site can present it in an organized, comprehensive, attractive, custom-tailored and professional manner, in a format over which you have the ultimate control.

 Consider your audience and the venue.
 A large segment of the general population needs eye correction, and especially older demographics.
 Does your ad accommodate that reality?
 What size is the substrate on which it will be printed, how far away will that ad be physically from your target audience, and what are these viewers engaged in as they look at it?
 Is your message plastered on the side of a moving bus?
 Better make sure you condense your information into something someone can read in one to four seconds.
 Make it easy and memorable for them.
 Make your pictures do the talking in an instant.
 Is your ad on a billboard on a busy highway?
 The same rules apply here as for the bus, with even larger letters and fewer words.
 Is it the ever-present banner ad?
 People are becoming blind to them; make them different, impactful and perhaps add an animated GIF element.

 If you provide images for your ad, ensure that they are high-quality enough to reproduce well – don’t expect enlargements from small images to look like anything but pixelated dead weight.
-If you don’t have decent images, pay for them – we will not facilitate any form of copyright infringement, and that’s to protect both your legal backside and our professional reputation.
-Unique images make your site look far more impressive anyway.
+If you don’t have decent images, pay for them – either through stock or through originators; we will not facilitate any form of copyright infringement, and that’s to protect both your legal backside and our professional reputation.
+Unique images do make your site look far more impressive anyway.
 Again, look like you care, or it’s counter-productive.
 And also, make images relevant, not just cut-and-paste clutter.
-If you sell tires and it’s December, think whether sticking an image of holly leaves on the ad is really going to get someone in the Christmas spirit to buy tires, or if it’s just going to look absurd (hint: it’s going to look absurd – and take up valuable space that something useful could have occupied).
+If you sell tires and it’s December, think whether sticking an image of holly leaves on the ad is really going to get someone in the Christmas spirit to buy tires, or if it’s just going to look absurd (hint: it’s going to look absurd – and take up valuable space that something useful could have occupied and communicated).

 When designers tell you it’s a bad idea to put skinny medium-tone type over a busy picture, listen to them.
 They know what they’re talking about.
-(It’s pointless to do such a thing because nobody can read it anyway.)
+(It’s pointless to do such a type faux pas because nobody can read it anyway and you’ve just wasted your precious advertising budget.)
 When a professional designer tells or suggests anything, take it into serious consideration.
-If you don’t see the logic in it, ask them and they will be glad to explain their reasoning.
+If you don’t see the logic in it, ask them, and they will be glad to explain their reasoning.
 If that still isn’t in line with your purpose, then discuss your mission further with them to find a solution.
 You’re partners seeking a common goal now, and communication is key.

 The designer is trying to get you good return for your investment.
 Creativity is great, but not when form eclipses function.
 The number one function in advertising is communication, and you should never hinder that.
 Your designer has every reason to try to give you the best ad you can get, in a balance of utilitarian and aesthetic solutions.
 Their motivation in giving you the best advice is good both for you and for them.
 Ultimately, if you make more money, they make more money, because the ad worked, and you’ll advertise more.
 But if you refuse their advice and your ad stinks and the customers don’t come after running a few issues (time for customers to leisurely get around to seeing your ad), you may have only yourself to blame if you shirked good advice.

 And for heaven’s sake, carefully look over the proofs you’re sent for accuracy – in your contact info, your offer, and in spelling.
-Study it thoroughly and make all your correction notes at the same time and return it promptly; they are trying to finish the job in a timely manner but they do have other clients who deserve the same.
-Do not force multiple change orders, or costly fees for reducing their limited time to a premium commodity by your shifting the ratio of supply-and-demand will justifiably result.
+Study it thoroughly and make all your correction notes at the same time and return it promptly; they are trying to finish the job in a timely manner but they rely on your help; and they do have other clients who deserve the same care.
+Do not force multiple change orders, or costly fees for reducing their limited time to a premium commodity by your shifting the ratio of supply-and-demand; fees will justifiably result.
 You are partnered with the artist, but they are tied to what you approve, and to a finite number of hours in a day.

 – The SSbG Team